kleinerman/dobie/docs/front_end_specs.rst

 Reprogram a controller
 ~~~~~~~~~~~~~~~~~~~~~~

-If a controller is replaced or it lost the doors, persons or/and the accesses, it can be reprovisioned, downloading all the configuration from the server to it.
+If a controller is replaced or it losts the doors, persons or/and the accesses, it can be reprovisioned, downloading all the configuration from the server to it.
 From the previous list, the controller to be reprovisioned, should be selected and the reprogram button should be pressed.
 The following method should be sent to the server: